 Partner Networks POLIMI Member of the Italian Energy Cluster and part of a working task of SOLARPACES.
 LEAP, linked third party of POLIMI, is member of the High Technology Network of Regione Emilia-Romagna which includes a high-tech network comprised of industrial research labs, innovation centres, regional academic institutions and public research centres TUW TUW is a leading member in the frame of the Austrian Climate and Energy Fund, which defines and funds energy research in Austria.
 Within that organization, TUW is also a member of the Energy demonstration region NEFI: New Energy for Industry.
-TUW represents Austria within the VGB scientific committee and SOLARPACES executive committee and participates in working tasks related to particles and to storage KEL Member of EMC2 which is an innovation cluster including industrial companies, labs, academic institutions, public research centers EXERGY Member of the Italian Energy Cluster and of the Lombardy energy cleantech cluster USE Associated partner of the Joint Programme for Concentrated Solar Power of the European Energy Research Alliance (EERA-CSP), having collaborated to this platform through projects like STAGE-STE.
+TUW represents Austria within the VGB scientific committee and SOLARPACES executive committee and participates in working tasks related to particles and to storage KEL Member of EMC2 which is an innovation cluster including industrial companies, labs, academic institutions, public research centers вн Energy technology company with a large portfolio of highly reliable machinery and equipment for all segments of the oil & gas and energy industry.
+With a global installed base of more than 20,000 units from production through transportation and processing into finished products, BH is one of the industry's major suppliers of turbomachinery, compressors, pumps, static equipment and metering systems.
+Selected technology partner of several Horizon 2020 EU research and innovation framework, including sCO2flex, SOLARsCO2OL, CO2OLHEAT,Scarabeus and Desolination programs.
+Member of the European Turbine Network, the association gathering the whole supply chain of stationary gas turbines in Europe and worldwide (ETN Global), including turbomachinery operating on Supercritical Carbon Dioxide USE Associated partner of the Joint Programme for Concentrated Solar Power of the European Energy Research Alliance (EERA-CSP), having collaborated to this platform through projects like STAGE-STE.
 USE is also a member of the European Turbine Network, the association gathering the whole supply chain of stationary gas turbines in Europe and worldwide (ETN Global), including turbomachinery operating on Supercritical Carbon Dioxide.
-Prof. Sánchez is a member of the Project Board of the ETN.
-USE is also the founder of the European Micro gas Turbine Forum.
+Prof. Sánchez is an elected member of the Project Board of the ETN.
+Prof. Sánchez is an Advisor to the Board of the Knowledge Centre on Organic Rankine Cycle technology (www.kcorc.org), the world's reference organization for the dissemination of all information related to ORC technology research (including supercritical Carbon Dioxide), development and education.
 CITY Member of the European Turbine Network (ETN).
 City is also the founder of the European Micro gas Turbine Forum and the current leader of its Advisory Board QUA Member of the LCA forum and part of the École Polytechnique Fédérale de Lausanne innovation Park ABE Large network of customers and suppliers, and long-lasting, solid relationships with R&D centres and governmental institutions.
-In addition, Abengoa Energia is a member of ESTELA, the European Solar Thermal Electricity Association and PROTERMOSOLAR, the equivalent association in Spain UNIBS Member of the Italian Energy Cluster and of the Lombardy energy cleantech cluster
+In addition, Abengoa Energia is a member of ESTELA, the European Solar Thermal Electricity Association and PROTERMOSOLAR, the equivalent association in Spain UNIBS Member of the Italian Energy Cluster and of the Lombardy energy cleantech cluster dissemination and communication activity.
+The following highlights are noted: